 - Nesting: You can nest all children inside the parent styles, instead of simply writing all the parent classes.
 Doing this also cuts down on a lot of duplicate work.

-Reminder: browsers can’t read Sass files itself.
+Reminder: browsers can’t read Sass files themselves.
 Sass files need to be compiled into CSS.
 To do this, you would need a build tool.
 But with so many of them, what would you choose?

 Tools do heavy work for you.